-A total of 7 Environmental Health Officers, inclusive of the Environmental Health & Trading Standards Manager, are involved in food safety enforcement and 2 part-time Food Safety Officers.
+A total of 8 Environmental Health Officers, inclusive of the Environmental Health & Trading Standards Manager, are involved in food safety enforcement and 1 part-time Food Safety Officer.

 All Environmental Health Officers are multi-disciplinary, undertaking a wide range of Environmental Health duties.
-To determine full time equivalent the work streams and workloads of the EHOs are scrutinised and a determination made from this.
-The FTE of officers time spent on food is 3.
+To determine full time, equivalent the work streams and workloads of the EHOs are scrutinised and a determination made from this.
+The FTE of officers' time spent on food is currently 3.7.